|A level offer||Typical A level offer ABB.|

 For applicants from England: Where a science has been taken at A level (Chemistry, Biology or Physics), a pass in the Science practical of each subject will be required.

 |BTEC Level 3 National Extended Diploma||D*DD in Applied Science with a selection of preferred units in Biology and Chemistry, to include at least Merits in Units 1 and 5 (Principles and Applications of Science I and II).

 For previous BTEC (QCF) qualification:

-DDD in Applied Science with at least 120 Level 3 credits at Distinction, including relevant units in Biology and Chemistry.
+D*DD in Applied Science with a selection of preferred units in Biology and Chemistry, with at least 120 Level 3 credits at Distinction.

 Please note alternative BTEC subjects are not acceptable for this programme.

 Download our BTEC Applied Science unit requirements for School of Life Sciences document for more information.